GPP.jpg

 Sweet nectar like a star astray

-Following the success of PoemPortraits at the Serpentine Summer Party, the installation has now appeared at several more cultural events across Europe and North America.
-It will also feature as part of the Barbican, AI: More than Human exhibition opening on May 16.
+After its debut at the Serpentine Summer Party, PoemPortraits lived on as a travelling installation, appearing at cultural events across Europe and North America.
+It reached its most prestigious outing as part of the AI: More than Human exhibition at The Barbican.